wemixarchive/go-wemix/README.md

 ## Building

-`geth` has been renamed to `gmet.
+`geth` has been renamed to `gmet`.
 Building it is the same as go-ethereum.

     make gmet